Nobody is able to prevent me from getting smarter.

 Barbara M. Bschorr (Managing Assistant HR)

 Alissa Fiedler graduated in Sociology and Pedagogy at the Technical University in Darmstadt in 2012.
 Her major fields of study were adult education and analysis of disadvantaged persons.
 Her dissertation topic was about change of management trainings and learning in organizations.
 After successfully completing her degrees she gained professional experience in personnel management in engineering.
-At INVENSITY she works as Senior Managing Assistant Human Resources at the office in Wiesbaden, where she is responsible for HR Management, which includes recruiting and college recruiting.
-Furthermore she is Deputy Head of INVENSITY Academy and develop employees.
+At INVENSITY she works as Senior Managing Assistant Human Relations at the office in Wiesbaden, where she is responsible for HR Management, which includes recruiting and college recruiting.
+Furthermore she is Head of Human Relations Department and develop employees.

-At INVENSITY Ms. Milic works as HR team assistant at the Düsseldorf office, where she is responsible for HR, recruiting and college recruiting.
+At INVENSITY Ms. Kiso works as HR team assistant at the Düsseldorf office, where she is responsible for HR, recruiting and college recruiting.

 Tatevik Mkrtchyan (Managing Assistant HR)